intel/ccloudvm/README.md

  - HTTPSProxy     : The hosts HTTPS proxy if set
  - NoProxy        : The value of the host's no_proxy variable
  - User           : The user who invoked ccloudvm
+ - UID            : The UID of the user who invoked ccloudvm
+ - GID            : The GID of the user who invoked ccloudvm
  - PublicKey      : The public key that will be used to access the instance over SSH
  - GitUserName    : The git user name of the user who ran ccloudvm
  - GitEmail       : The git email address of the user who ran ccloudvm